QuantEcon/lecture-source-py/source/rst/smoothing.rst

 Linear State Space Version of Complete Markets Model
 =====================================================

-Now we'll use a setting like that in  :doc:`first lecture on the permanent income model <perm_income>`
+Now we'll use a setting like that in the :doc:`first lecture on the permanent income model <perm_income>`

 In that model, there were

 * incomplete markets: the consumer could trade only a single risk-free one-period bond bearing gross one-period risk-free interest rate equal to :math:`\beta^{-1}`

 * the consumer's exogenous nonfinancial income was governed by a linear state space model driven by Gaussian shocks, the kind of model studied in an earlier lecture about :doc:`linear state space models <linear_models>`

 We'll write down a complete markets counterpart of that model

 So now we'll  suppose that nonfinancial income is governed by the state space system